darmendariz/impulse/README.md

 ## Feature overview

 **Collection**
-- Ballchasing.com API client with automatic rate limiting and group tree parsing
+- Ballchasing.com API client with automatic rate limiting and group tree parsing in order to download all replays in all child groups of a parent group
-- Supports multiple storage backends: local filesystem or AWS S3 (streaming, no temp files)
+- Supports multiple storage backends (local filesystem or AWS S3)
+- Run long downloading/processing jobs on an AWS EC2 instance to comply with Ballchasing rate limits and stream files directly to S3 bucket
 - SQLite tracking for deduplication and download registration
 - Handles interruptions gracefully—resume downloads where you left off